maybeitsmark/daily-word-page/README.md

-# DailyWordExtension
+# Landing page
-Extension of Traversy Media tutorial, dynamic time / local storage input used from there Small express app using cheerio/ jquery to pull word of the day from dictionary.com
+Extension of Traversy Media tutorial
+Small express app using cheerio/ jquery to pull word of the day from dictionary.com

-I probably should write more here huh?
+I probably should write more stuff here huh?

+Try it out:
+Clone the repo
+Install the dependencies (npm install)
+Run npm start

+I customized the wicked cool background t SVGBackgrounds.com.